lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-6. Load the model into the Inference Engine and associate it with the device using the Load helper class previously covered.
+6. The model is loaded into the Inference Engine and associated with the device using the Load helper class previously covered.

 ```cpp
 Load(VehicleDetection).into(pluginsForDevices[FLAGS_d]);
 ```

-7. Create enough storage for input image frames that can hold all of the frames in a batch.
+7. Enough storage is created for input image frames that can hold all of the frames in a batch.

 ```cpp
 const int maxNumInputFrames = VehicleDetection.maxBatch + 1;  // +1 to avoid overwrite